Thomas Steiner (@tomayac)

 @andreban Or make the request from outside the WebView, strip the response header, and then inject the modified response. 🤔 Or maybe `shouldInterceptRequest()` allows to modify the response headers directly?

 @lajava77 @regocas @googlechrome Fascinating read, thanks for writing this up.
-I touched the topic in the context of web.dev/url-protocol-h…, but little did I know about the internals.
+I touched the topic in the context of https://t.co/qz3iDxTJJ1, but little did I know about the internals.
 Also: yay for IPFS support.
 Brave already supports it if I recall corr

 @KrauseFx FWIW, when I looked, they didn’t seem able to do anything completely unexpected with the injected script data that I saw.